What is an International Telegraphic Transfer?

 Fees for ITTs

 We won’t charge a fee for facilitating an ITT, but a correspondent bank may charge fees and deduct them from the funds being transferred.
-A correspondent bank is the bank in the foreign country who we liaise with to transfer funds.
+A correspondent bank is a third party bank that facilitates the transfer of funds from us to the payee’s bank.

 Please note, this can result in the payee receiving an amount less than expected.
 We cannot control or refund any fees of this nature that are incurred.